Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 8. Select **Create**.

 9. After the new application is created, open it and copy the **Application ID**. **Save the value for later**.
-This will be the value for the `ApiApplicationId` App Setting for your Passengers Function App.
+This will be the value for the `ApiApplicationId` App Setting for several of your Function Apps.
+This value will also be used as the value for the `window.authClientId` setting in the `settings.js` file within the website project.

 10. With the application still open, select **Published scopes** on the left-hand navigation menu.